Kettelhut Chair | House of Finn Juhl

 Kettelhut Today

-In 2021, House of Finn Juhl was contacted by Mary Ellen Kettelhut, who wrote that she owned an original Finn Juhl watercolour drawing.
+In 2021, House of Finn Juhl was contacted by Mary Ellen Kettelhut, who wrote that she owned an original Finn Juhl watercolor drawing.
 The drawing of the SW 86 immediately captured the interest of House of Finn Juhl.
-Mary Ellen Kettelhut is the former Vice President of Marketing at Baker Furniture and she received the watercolour as a gift from her former employer.
+Mary Ellen Kettelhut, former Vice President of Marketing at Baker Furniture, had received the watercolor as a gift from her employer.

 Hans Henrik Sørensen, co-founder of House of Finn Juhl, recounts:

-Mary Ellen Kettelhut also mentioned that there were several pieces of furniture in the pipeline at Baker Furniture that were never realised.
-With this newfound knowledge, it became clear that the chair, with its powerful and unpretentious design, deserved to be brought into the present and showcased to the world.
+Mary Ellen Kettelhut also mentioned that several pieces of furniture had been in development at Baker Furniture but were never realized.
+With this newfound knowledge, it became clear that the chair, with its powerful yet unpretentious design, deserved to be brought into the present and showcased to the world.

 The Kettelhut Chair photographed with the textile Cifrado from Kvadrat / Sahco in the colour '0231'.
 The wooden frame consists of a combination of solid oak and walnut.